jbgo/chasqui/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile

     gem 'chasqui'

-And then execute:
+then execute

     $ bundle

-Or install it yourself as:
+or install it yourself as

     $ gem install chasqui